Illinois Probationary License Program License Surrender Process

 Using a trackable service through FedEx or USPS only (NOT UPS), send your valid Illinois driver’s license to:

-• If your driver’s license will expire before or during your suspension period: You must contact the Illinois Secretary of State at (217) 782-2720 to renew before surrendering your driver’s license to the National Safety Council.
+• If your driver’s license will expire before or during your suspension period: You must contact the Illinois Secretary of State at (217) 782-2720 to renew before surrendering your driver’s license to them.
 You will not receive your probationary license if your driver’s license expires before your suspension period.

 • If you are no longer in possession of your Illinois driver’s license (lost/taken/destroyed): You will need to fully complete all sections of this affidavit form to serve in place of the surrender of your Illinois driver’s license.
 Complete this step as soon as possible, at least two weeks prior to your suspension date.